- 1/24/21. Article/link cleanup.

-Overall I would say it’s a pretty remarkable mic as far as sound quality and build is concerned.
+Overall I would say it’s a pretty remarkable mic as far as sound quality and build are concerned.
 If you’re looking for a jack of all trades type of mic, then this may be a great option.
-Just be aware of some of it’s flaws.
+Just be aware of some of its flaws.

 Similarities & Differences

 - Both have a very similar look and feel.

 - Both are cardioid condenser microphones that require 48v phantom power.

 - Both are very versatile and do well in a lot of recording instances.

 - Both come with that questionable shock-mount and pop-filter.

 - Price.
 The Blue Spark is around $100 cheaper than the Bluebird.

 - Sensitivity.
 The Spark is slightly more sensitive than the Bluebird, picking up more sound in general.

 - SPL.
 The sound pressure level of the Bluebird is 138dB while the Spark’s is 128dB.
 This basically means you can record louder with the Bluebird and not have to worry as much about distortion, etc.